 The single funniest scene in the whole movie and what apparently spurred the plan to buy out RJR Nabisco comes at the tobacco giant’s North Carolina testing laboratory.
 Garner has come for an update on the company’s upcoming “smokeless” cigarette.
 The news isn’t good and the scene plays out with the scientists playing straight men to Garner’s profane surprise and horror.

 When told that the new cigarette tested poorly (fewer than 5-percent of testers liked it) and tasted and smelled bad, Garner in frustration says, “Tastes like s**t and smells like a f**t.
 Got ourselves a winner here.
 It’s one ******* unique advertising slogan, I’ll give you that.”
 If you can avoid laughing here, I’m just not sure what would bring that out in you.

 However, while the best, it isn’t the only excellent scene.
 All the scenes in this film, from a Palm Springs golf course to a men’s public restroom to a corporate boardroom, are smooth and segue perfectly to the next; there’s no wasted time in this film.
 Plus, viewers don’t have to limp through some lame subplot to get to the next good scene.

 Since “Barbarians at the Gate” was an HBO effort and released for TV audiences, it isn’t ranked at the Box Office (obviously).
-However, the No. 1 at the box office was “Jurassic Park” with $357 million, according to Box Office Mojo.
+However, the No. 1 at the box office in 1993 was “Jurassic Park” with $357 million, according to Box Office Mojo.
 Here are the other films from that year that I’ve reviewed for my blog:

-- Cassidy is the only primary cast member to have done an episode of “The Love Boat” (click here for my overview of the series).
+- Cassidy is the only primary cast member to have done an episode of “The Love Boat” (click here for my look at that iconic series).